learn-co-curriculum/se-curriculum-training-create-lab/README.md

 });
 ```

-This is just an example of what a test could look like (you'd obviously need to
+This is just an example of what a test could look like — you'd obviously need to
-change the `"todo"`s to be descriptive and write more tests based on the
+change the `"todo"`s to be descriptive, and write more tests based on the
-learning objectives of the lab), but it gives us enough to work on and create a
+learning objectives of the lab — but it gives us enough to work with.
-solution branch.

 Create a new `solution` branch off the `main` branch: